Skip to Content

 • be working in NHS or NHS commissioned services in England.

-• have a proposed project to address inequalities in access to health services, including people from minority ethnic backgrounds.
+• submit a proposed project to address inequalities in access to health services, including people from minority ethnic backgrounds.

 Application Process